-Council will continue to face significant financial challenges while its costs of service and project delivery continue to increase at a greater rate than Council revenue.
+Council faces significant financial challenges while its costs of service and project delivery continues to increase at a greater rate than Council revenue.
 Council will work to address this to ensure it can continue to provide important services to the community.

-Council's commitment to strong financial management and project management will provide the discipline needed to ensure public money is used responsibly.
+Council's commitment to strong financial management and project management will provide the discipline needed to ensure that public money is used responsibly.
 It is recognised that these are critical foundations of a high-performing Council and remain areas of ongoing focus for improvement.